-On May 25, 2018, the European Union’s General Data Protection Regulation (GDPR) goes into full effect.
-As the deadline draws near, enterprise organizations around the world are scrambling to ensure their operations comply with this landmark data security legislation.
+On May 25, 2018, the European Union’s General Data Protection Regulation (GDPR) went into full effect.
+Enterprise organizations around the world are scrambled to ensure their operations complied with this landmark data security legislation.

-After May 25, companies face penalties for failing to adhere to GDPR guidelines.
-But in the mad dash to reform practices ahead of the deadline, businesses must also consider how a continued GDPR strategy maintains organizational compliance in the future.
-The work doesn’t end when compliance is achieved: Sustainable practices must be in place to ensure compliance well into the future.
+Now that it’s after May 25, companies face penalties for failing to adhere to GDPR guidelines.
+Businesses must consider how a continued GDPR strategy maintains organizational compliance in the future.
+The work doesn’t end when compliance is achieved: sustainable practices must be in place to ensure compliance well into the future.
 Here are three core components of a compliance maintenance plan.